WebThingsIO/addon-builder/README.md

-# Addon builder
+# Add-on builder

-Addon builder for the Mozilla WebThings Gateway.
+Add-on builder for the Mozilla WebThings Gateway.

-This repository will build addons for OSX, Linux, and Raspberry Pi variants of the gateway.
+This repository will build addons for macOS, Linux, and Raspberry Pi variants of the gateway.

-Use the trigger-build.py script to initiate a build.
+Use the `trigger-build.py` script to initiate a build.
 Modifying any of the files in this repository and pushing them will also trigger a build of all of the adapters.

-# trigger-build.py
+# `trigger-build.py`

-The trigger-build.py will trigger a GitHub workflow to start building an image.
+The `trigger-build.py` will trigger a GitHub workflow to start building an image.
 You can check the progress by watching https://github.com/mozilla-iot/addon-builder/actions